Almarch/pokedex/README.md

 kubectl exec -it <pod-name> -- ollama pull embeddinggemma:300m
 ```

+[Nemo](https://huggingface.co/mistralai/Mistral-Nemo-Instruct-2407) is a smart, clean and multilinguistic model that understands instructions and is fast enough on 12 Go VRAM.
+[Gemma](https://huggingface.co/google/embeddinggemma-300m) embedding model is also state-of-the-art multilinguistic model.
+They can be changed, the `myAgent/myAgent/config.yaml` file must be updated accordingly.

 ## 🧩 Fill the Vector DB

 A [Qdrant](https://github.com/qdrant/qdrant) vector DB is included in the stack.